brosander/gradle-plugins/README.md

         + replace - replaces the find regular expression with the replacement string
         + exclude - excludes the file from the copy operation
         + chmod - sets the permissions on the file

+For the cross-project dependencies, run the following to see what they are:

+    gradle print-deps

+To convert all of the dependencies to ivy (and remove the need for the ivy file) run the following and paste the output into build.gradle:

+    gradle print-ivy